robjustice/a3driverutil/README.md

    usage: a3Driverutil.py extractcode drivername sosfile

    positional arguments:
-     drivername  Name of driver to be extracted (include . eg: ".console" sosfile     SOS.DRIVER file to extract the driver from
+     drivername  Name of driver to be extracted (include . eg: ".console") sosfile     SOS.DRIVER file to extract the driver from
 ```

-## Delete driver code from the SOS.DRIVER file
+## Delete driver from the SOS.DRIVER file
 This allows a driver to be deleted from a SOS.DRIVER file.

    ```
    usage: a3Driverutil.py delete drivername sosfile

    positional arguments:
-     drivername  Name of driver to be deleted (include . eg: ".console" sosfile     SOS.DRIVER file to delete the driver from
+     drivername  Name of driver to be deleted (include . eg: ".console") sosfile     SOS.DRIVER file to delete the driver from
   ```